21 Jul Urban growth simulation

 In a post-singularity scenario, cities will react to inhabitants’ stimulous real-time, allowing for a total interaction.
 In order for this to be possible, the project takes a serious study of emergence as point of departure.
-Technology is used to process data and create behavioural relationships which shape the city at all levels: as place of relations, knowledge, information flux, codes, regulations, entropy, scarcity -or its lack- and its own environment.
+Technology is used to process data and create behavioural relationships which shape the city at many digitally and societally-enabled levels: as place of relations, knowledge, information fluxes, codes, regulations, entropy, scarcity -or its lack- and its own environment.

 Numerous simulations have been created in order to understand the complexity of the system and feed back the process in an attempt to finally understand processes through which to apprehend space, territory and communication through knowledge and technology.

 Urban growth is understood as a never-ending process (in a non-linear system far from equilibrium).
-The city evolves into a more intelligent entity, capable of reacting to stimulous real time.
+The city evolves into a more intelligent entity, capable of reacting to stimulus real time.

 Experimental geometry and re-reading the system: the final geometry, though seeminlgy arbitrary, responds to very specifically-defined conditions, such as environmental influences, existing infrastructures or purely planning tools implemented in the simulation.
 This allows for a re-understanding of the system behaviour through a simultaneous analysis of process and result.